tiramizoo/oxid-plugin/README.md

 The main configuration of tiramizoo delivery is available on the tiramizoo website.

 -   **Packages presets:** (Profile -> Default packages sizes) Retail location admin is able to specify package sizes that they use to pack products.

 -   **Pickup contact:**

-    Go to **Profile -> Account** and click on "Add Contact" link
+    Go to **Profile -> Account** and click on "New Contact" link

     ![Add pickup contact step 1](readme/images/tiramizoo_add_new_contact_step1.png)